 At a reception on 8 February 2018, President Michael D Higgins, announced Sebastian Barry as the next Laureate for Irish Fiction 2018–2021.
 He was awarded the honour by the Arts Council and began his three-year term in February 2018.
 The Laureate for Irish Fiction was selected following an extensive call for nominations in July 2017 and a rigorous selection process, which culminated in the work of an international selection panel chaired by the poet Paul Muldoon.

 The Laureate will continue his work as a creative artist.
-In addition, over the course of his term, Sebastian Barry will spend one semester at University College Dublin and one semester at New York University.
-While in residence at the universities, he will teach creative writing and work directly with students and faculty.
+In addition, over the course of his term, Sebastian Barry will spend one semester at University College Dublin where he will teach creative writing and work directly with students and faculty.
 The Laureate will also deliver an annual lecture, which will be widely disseminated, either through broadcast or publication, or both.
 Additionally, the Laureate for Irish Fiction will engage in a select number of major public events per annum, with the primary objective of promoting and encouraging greater engagement with Irish literature.

 The public programme is curated by the Laureate for Irish Fiction, based around the themes and priorities that he has identified.
 In Sebastian Barry’s case, he will concentrate, among other things, on ‘The Golden Age of Writers and Readers’.
 The Laureateship has been designed so that the Laureate will shape the role himself, as is the case in the Ireland Professor of Poetry and Laureate na nÓg.
 This allows the individual artist to be at the heart of the project, and the Arts Council has a proud and long history of supporting individual artists, particularly writers.